nourhan412/Coursera-Reviews-Sentiment-Analysis-using-DistillBERT/README.md

 ### Model Evaluation

+#### Robustness Validation with the Test Set

+The inclusion of a separate test set serves as a critical measure to validate the model's robustness.
+By evaluating the model on unseen data, it ensures that the performance improvements observed on the validation set are not merely a result of overfitting but reflect the model's genuine ability to generalize to new instances.

 #### Baseline Comparison

 The model's performance was evaluated on validation data and compared against a baseline model.
-The baseline model yielded a loss of 1.0833, while the fine-tuned model achieved a significantly improved loss of 0.63.
+The baseline model yielded a loss of 1.0833, while the fine-tuned model achieved a significantly improved loss of 0.6018.

 #### Metrics Consideration

 Considering the imbalanced nature of the data, metrics such as recall, precision, and F1 score were employed for evaluation.
 These metrics provide a more comprehensive understanding of the model's performance across different sentiment classes.

-#### Model Publication
+### Model Publication

 The trained model was published and shared on the Hugging Face Model Hub.
 You can access the model using the following link: [Coursera Sentiment Analysis using DistillBERT](https://huggingface.co/NourhanAbosaeed/Coursera_Reviews_Sentiment_Analysis_DistillBERT).